NightwindDev/Tweak-Tutorial/respringless_tweaks.md

 # How do you create a respringless tweak?

-*What we'll make is a simple tweak that adds a blur to the lock screen, with the option to change the its alpha/intensity on the fly.
+* What we'll make is a simple tweak that adds a blur to the lock screen, with the option to change the its alpha/intensity on the fly.
 How can this happen without a respring?
 The Settings app will need to communicate with SpringBoard to notify that the blur value has been changed, so that it can refresh the UI.
 The `NSNotificationCenter` Foundation API makes that really straightforward.
-You can explore the `NSNotificationCenter` API's documentation here: https://developer.apple.com/documentation/foundation/nsnotificationcenter.
+You can explore the `NSNotificationCenter` API's documentation [here](https://developer.apple.com/documentation/foundation/nsnotificationcenter)

 ## Tweak